netzkern/butler/README.md

 ## Project Templates

-This command will create a new project template.
-All available project templates are managed in the `butler.yml` file.
+This command will create a new project template and replaces all variables in files and filenames.
+Project templates are managed in the `butler.yml` file.
 Butler is shipped with a default config.
 If you want to create a project template look [here](https://golang.org/pkg/text/template/) for the template features.
 We use a unique delimiter to avoid collsion with existing template engines.

 ### Delimiter